-- Marcus Kappel, Berlin, 1914; by descent to Henry T. Rathenau, Berlin; by descent to his sister Ellen Ettlinger, Oxford, England, until 1997 [Noortman Gallery, Maastricht]. - Private collection, the Netherlands [Salomon Lilian, Amsterdam, 2003]. - From whom acquired by the present owner, July 2003.
+- Marcus Kappel, Berlin, 1914; by descent to Henry T. Rathenau, Berlin; by descent to his sister, Ellen Ettlinger, Oxford, England, until 1997 [to Otto Naumann Ltd. and John Hoogsteder]. - [Otto Naumann Ltd., New York and John Hoogsteder, The Hague (to Noortman Gallery).] - [Noortman Gallery, Maastricht and Salomon Lilian, Amsterdam (through Derek Johns Ltd., London,).] - From whom acquired by the present owner in 2003.